thorners55/budding-front-end/README.md

 The API can be found here https://budding-back-end.herokuapp.com/api \
 The Budding back-end repository can be found here https://github.com/thorners55/budding-back-end \

+#### To use the live app on mobile, download the Expo app and run https://exp.host/@thorners55/budding-front-end

+#### To use the live app on a browser, go to https://exp.host/@thorners55/budding-front-end and select 'Open project in browser'

+#### The Northcoder's Graduation Showcase Presentation for Budding can be found here https://www.youtube.com/watch?v=llKXad2gF8c&t=2s

 ## Prerequisites

 To run the app, you will need either: